eliasjonsson023/lidshutsleep/README.md

 # lidshutsleep
 Polls the linux internals every 5 seconds to see if the laptop lid is closed.
 Makes system sleep if true.
-This makes sure the laptop will remain in sleep state and prevents the system from accidentally waking up when it is not supposed to.
+This makes sure the laptop will go back to sleep state and prevents the system from remaining active when it is not supposed to be active.

 This simple application was the answer to my linux laptop waking up in my backpack, making it hot and depleting the battery when it was not supposed to.